Skip to main content

 💬What Do Other Parents Think?

 Jasná earns consistent praise from families for one thing above all else: the price-to-mountain ratio.
-Parents who've skied the Alps come back genuinely shocked that a full day on 49km of pistes costs €39 for an adult when booked through GoPass online, less than half the walk-up price.
+Parents who've skied the Alps come back shocked that a full day on 49km of pistes costs €39 for an adult when booked through GoPass online, less than half the walk-up price.
 "We paid less for a week here than we did for three days in Sölden" is the kind of line that pops up repeatedly, and honestly, the math checks out.

 The Magical Forest (Čarovný les) at Biela Púť gets mentioned by nearly every family with kids under 8.
 It's a themed snow trail with characters and interactive stations, and parents describe it as the thing that kept their youngest entertained while the older kids were in lessons.
 One parent summed it up nicely: "My 4-year-old talked about the forest more than the skiing."
 That tracks.
 Jasná understands that for little ones, the mountain experience isn't about turns per hour.